 If your energy is down, pull off and grab some food.
 Your instincts may be to fuel your body with a cup of coffee or a chocolate bar for the caffeine, but a high-energy snack, like almonds, hummus, or berries, will be more effective when it comes to increasing alertness.

 The good news about drowsy driving is that it’s 100% preventable.
-Despite the causes of your sleep deprivation, follow these tips for getting adequate hours of sleep consistently.
+Despite the causes of your sleep deprivation, follow these tips for getting better sleep consistently.

 Whatever works for you, getting quality sleep could be a matter of life or death.